The Objectives of the Logistics Achiever Awards are as follows:

 It is more difficult to co-ordinate site visits for non-Gauteng entries, due to the travel arrangements required, so please try to be as flexible on the timing arrangements for these as possible.

-A Judging Criteria and Assessment document is available to enable you to be aware of what the Judges are looking for.
+Sample Score Sheets are available to enable you to be aware of what the Judges are looking for.
 Should you have any questions during the visit, please do not hesitate to raise them during the Judge’s visit.

 Please note that, due to the fairly tight deadlines involved in the competition, these visits cannot be delayed indefinitely without jeopardising your chances.